joereddington/joereddington.github.io/diary/index.md

 * Decided that files should be properly temporary
   * To the extent that they are edits to the blog, because they should be written properly.
 * I'm going to do a proper example now.

+## 18/12/20 11:09 to 11:30, Working on Sibs draft.
+This is quite hard, and they've written it in a much less positive way than I would phrase it.
+It's also directly linked to me as a person.
+I have spoken to mum and shared it with her to check that she is okay with the general tone.

+## 18/12/20 11:32, Leo again
+* Also cooking.

+## 18/12/20 12:42 to 13:22, Working on Book
+## 18/12/20 16:18 to 16:40,
+I'm working the book.
+I've emailed the cover designer and I'm doing some work on the index.
+I think it would make a nice blog.

+Currently I'm tidying up the index with vim's vimgrep command and quickfix list.

+I started using simplewriter on the class chapter

+## 19/12/20 05:52 to 06:02, Writing blog post for book.